 What you can do to prevent skin cancer

 Skin cancer is the most common type of cancer.
 It usually develops on skin exposed to the sun but may occur on areas that are not.
-The good news is, it’s preventable.¹ To help you prevent skin cancer, CenterWell Pharmacy™ will explain the different types of skin cancer, how to protect your skin and more.
+The good news is, if caught early, it’s treatable.¹

-Skin cancer occurs when the DNA in skin cells is mutated by damage from the sun or other risk factors.³ If you have skin cancer, it’s important to know which type you have because it may affect how your healthcare provider treats you.
+Skin cancer occurs when the DNA in skin cells is mutated by damage from the sun or other risk factors.¹ If you have skin cancer, it’s important to know the type because it may affect how your healthcare provider treats you.

-∙ Basal: This is the most common type of skin cancer because it develops on areas most exposed to the sun, including the face, head and neck.⁴ It may look flat, firm, or scar-like.
-Or it may look like raised reddish patches or small, pink, shiny bumps, which may have blue, brown or black areas.⁵
+Basal cell carcinoma is the most common type of skin cancer.
+It develops on areas most exposed to the sun, including the face, head and neck.
+Basal cell carcinoma may look flat, flesh-colored, or scar-like.
+It can also appear as a pearly or waxy bump or a scabbing sore that heals and returns.¹

 Protecting your skin

-Here are some easy steps to protect yourself and lower your risk of skin cancer:¹⁰
+There are other steps you can take to protect yourself and lower your risk of skin cancer:¹

 Disclaimer: This material is provided for informational use only and should not be construed as medical advice or used in place of consulting a licensed medical professional.
 You should consult with your doctor to determine what is right for you.